The 2018-2019 application cycle is now open.

 Salary is competitive and commensurate with experience and education.
 The postdoctoral research fellowship is an annual appointment, with the possibility of renewal for one additional year contingent upon satisfactory performance and the availability of funding.

 All requirements of the PhD or equivalent terminal degree must be completed before the postdoctoral research fellow appointment can begin.
-Candidates are required to submit a cover letter, including a detailed statement of research interests, a CV, and a writing sample by January 13, 2017.
-Semi-finalists will be asked to submit three letters of recommendation, so references should be alerted that letters will be required in mid-February 2017.
+Candidates are required to submit a cover letter, including a detailed statement of research interests and potential fit to CBSSM areas of expertise, a CV, and a writing sample.
+Evaluation of candidates will begin on January 12, 2018 and will be evaluated on a rolling basis until January 31, 2018.
+Semi-finalists will be asked to submit three letters of recommendation, so references should be alerted that letters will be required in mid-February 2018.
 All application materials (including recommendation letters) should be submitted electronically through our online application.
 Click here to access the online application.